 Summary of findings.
-Data from 1 randomized controlled trial48 suggest that in children and adolescents with sound occlusal surfaces, the use of resin-modified GI sealants compared with polyacid-modified GI sealants may reduce the incidence of occlusal carious lesions in permanent molars by 56% after 2 to 3 years of follow-up (OR, 0.44; 95% CI, 0.11-1.82); however, this difference was not statistically significant (P=.26)(sTable 5, available in the supplemental data following references).
+Data from 1 randomized controlled trial48 suggest that in children and adolescents with sound occlusal surfaces, the use of resin-modified GI sealants compared with polyacid-modified GI sealants may reduce the incidence of occlusal carious lesions in permanent molars by 56% after 2 to 3 years of follow-up (OR, 0.44; 95% CI, 0.11-1.82); however, this difference was not statistically significant (P = .26) (eTable 5, available online at the end of this article).
 In absolute terms, for a population with a caries baseline risk (prevalence) of 30% this means that use of resin-modified GI sealants would prevent 141 carious lesions out of 1,000 sealant applications (95% CI, 138 more-255 fewer lesions) compared with the use of polyacid-modified resin sealants after 2 to 3 years of follow-up; but this difference was not statistically significant.
-When assessing retention, resin-modified GI sealants may increase the risk of loss of retention by 17% compared with polyacidmodified resin sealants after 2 to 3 years of follow-up (OR, 1.17; 95% CI, 0.52-2.66); however, this difference was not statistically significant (P=.70).
+When assessing retention, resinmodified GI sealants may increase the risk of loss of retention by 17% compared with polyacid-modified resin sealants after 2 to 3 years of follow-up (OR, 1.17; 95% CI, 0.52-2.66); however, this difference was not statistically significant (P = .70).
 The guideline panel determined the overall quality of the evidence for this comparison as very low owing to serious issues of risk of bias (unclear method for randomization and allocation concealment) and very serious issues of imprecision.
 No data on the effect of resin-modified versus polyacid-modified resin sealants in adult patients were identified.